 - Kids clubs and teen spaces

-Families with teens should pay close attention to ship choice.
+Families with teens should pay close attention to the ship.
 A newer activity-heavy NCL ship may be much more appealing than an older, smaller ship with fewer teen-friendly features.

 Great Stirrup Cay and Family Beach Days

 Great Stirrup Cay is Norwegian’s private island destination in the Bahamas.
-For families, it can be one of the easiest beach days of the cruise because the experience is built around NCL guests.
+For families, it can be one of the easiest beach days of the cruise because the experience is built around Norwegian guests.

 Families can enjoy beach time, water activities, food, loungers, and optional upgrades depending on availability.
-As with any private island-style destination, some experiences cost extra.
+As with any private island-style destination, some experiences cost extra, so families should review the details before deciding how much to plan in advance.

 Why Great Stirrup Cay Can Work Well for Families